amarinkovic/amarinkovic/README.md

 ## Hi there 👋

-I am a Software Engineer with a lot of experience in Java/JVM stack, lately I am focused on blockchain development with Foundry and Solidity.
+I am a Software Engineer with a lot of experience in Java/JVM stack, lately I am focused on Ethereum blockchain development with Foundry and Solidity.
 Other than that, in my spare time I like learning about FP in Scala and fiddling with home automation and microcontrollers.

 #### Working on